techformist/fastode/README.md

 Follow [@techformist](https://twitter.com/techformist) for updates.

-Inspired by Laravel, AdonisJS and Fastify - Fastode builds on great work of smart developers to provide a toolset that let's you focus on building something beautiful.
+Fastode builds on top of Fastify and its plugin ecosystem to provide a toolset that let's you focus on building something beautiful.

 Fastode is a framework that is not really a framework.
 We could have simply called it a boilerplate with a few changes in bits and pieces, but hey - where's the fun in that.